adopolis23/Pretrained-CNN-For-COVID-19-Prediction-from-Automatically-Lung-ROI-Cropped-X-Rays/README.md

 3- The Institute for Diagnostic and Interventional Radiology, Hannover Medical School, Hannover, Germany

+The data was extracted and converted to 8 bits png format.

 Download from here:

 The pre-trained Segmentation U-net model can be downloaded from here: